ansible/ansible/docsite/rst/common_return_values.rst

 exception
 `````````
-This key can contain traceback information caused by an exception in a module, it will only be displayed on high verbosity (-vvv).
+This key can contain traceback information caused by an exception in a module.
+It will only be displayed on high verbosity (-vvv).

 warnings
 ````````